 |

-At the request of Newport Council, this document sought to dispel concerns raised
+At the request of Newport Council, this document sought to dispel concerns raised by the Children's

-the risks to public health caused by toxic substances released by hazardous waste
+Commissioner about the risks to public health caused by toxic substances released by hazardous waste

 landfill sites.